-Mexico ends federal ban on abortion, but patchwork of state restrictions remains
+Mexico ends its federal ban on abortion, but a patchwork of state restrictions remains

 After decades of work by activists across the region, the trend picked up speed in Argentina, which in 2020 legalized the procedure.
 In 2022, Colombia, a highly conservative country, did the same.

 The U.S. Supreme Court last year overturned Roe v.
 Wade, the 1973 ruling that provided a right to abortion nationwide.

 Since then, most states led by conservative lawmakers and governors have adopted bans or tighter restrictions.
+Meanwhile, states with liberal governments have taken steps to try to protect abortion access.

 The fact that the U.S. government is politically divided makes a nationwide ban or legalization unlikely, at least in the short term.